How to Maximize a Narrow Closet with the Elfa Utility Mesh Door & Wall Rack

 However, thickness wasn’t the only consideration.
 In my case, we didn’t have enough clearance at the top of the door for the hooks to sit properly.
 Because this closet opening is tight, adding over-the-door hardware would have interfered with how the door closed and sat within the frame.

 For that reason, I chose to anchor and screw the rail directly into the hollow-core door.
-Mounting it this way created a cleaner, more secure installation and eliminated any potential shifting at the top of the door.

 How I Anchored the Rail to a Hollow-Core Door